SJ-1407/Scrapper/README.md

  1. Create and activate a virtual environment:

-     1. py -3 -m venv task-env  "you can give any name to the virtual environment"
+     1. py -3 -m venv task-env  "you can give any name to the virtual environment ,I have use task-env as name just for example purpose "
      1. cd task-env
      1. cd Scripts
      1. .\activate.bat